Subscribe to updates

 Summary

-The Cabinet of Tower Hamlets Council met on Wednesday, 7 January 2026, to discuss and approve the provisional budget report for 2026-27 and the Medium-Term Financial Strategy (MTFS) for 2026-29.
-The meeting also included a statement on the passing of Simon Baxter, Corporate Director for Communities, and the activation of the Council's severe weather emergency protocol.
+The Cabinet of Tower Hamlets Council met on Wednesday, 7 January 2026, to discuss and approve the draft Budget Report for 2026-27 and the Medium-Term Financial Strategy (MTFS) for 2026-29.
+The meeting also addressed the council's capital programme for 2025-29 and future years, along with proposed fees and charges for various services.
+A significant portion of the meeting was dedicated to acknowledging the sad passing of Simon Baxter, Corporate Director for Communities.

 Budget Report 2026-27 and Medium-Term Financial Strategy 2026-29 - Provisional

-Mayor Lutfur Rahman and Steve Reddy, Corporate Director for Resources, made statements expressing deep sadness at the passing of Simon Baxter, Corporate Director for Communities, on Sunday, 4 January 2026.
-Simon Baxter was remembered as an incredible person, an outstanding colleague, and a great friend, who dedicated 41 years to public service across London.
-His legacy includes significant improvements to the social and physical fabric of Tower Hamlets, and he was instrumental in leading the newly formed Communities Directorate.
+Mayor Lutfur Rahman and Councillor Steve Reddy, Cabinet Member for Resources and the Cost of Living, expressed deep sadness at the passing of Simon Baxter, Corporate Director for Communities.
+Simon Baxter was described as an incredible person, an outstanding colleague, and a great friend, leaving a strong legacy of improving the social and physical fabric of London.
 Books of condolence have been opened at the Town Hall and the Blackwall Depot in his memory.
-A minute's silence was observed.

 Overview and Scrutiny Committee

-The Chair of the Overview and Scrutiny Committee was not in attendance but would address the Mayor and Cabinet once the committee had considered the budget and MTFS report at its meeting on 12 January 2026.
+The Chair of the Overview and Scrutiny Committee will address the Mayor and Cabinet once the committee has considered the budget and MTFS report at its meeting on 12 January 2026.

-The Cabinet agreed to approve the proposed budget and MTFS, subject to any remaining changes arising from the final Local Government Finance Settlement and other necessary adjustments before the February Full Council meeting.
+The Cabinet agreed to approve the proposed budget and MTFS, subject to Steve's comment on the recommendation.

 Attendees